RaviSoji/plda/README.md

 __Easy install__

-You can make a new conda environment called `myenv` with both this package and its python dependencies automatically installed, by running the following:
+You can make a new conda environment called `myenv` with both this package and its python dependencies automatically installed by running the following:
   `conda env create -f plda/environment.yml -n myenv`.

 __Installing with `pip install`__